Lester C. Hunt: United States Senator

-We cannot preserve the freedom of the practice of dentistry and medicine, we cannot keep dentistry and medicine uncontrolled and unregimented by the Federal Government, we cannot maintain our American free and independent practice in the health services by simply denouncing socialization or by a stand-pat opposition.

 He served on the Senate Crime Investigating Committee (known as the Kefauver Committee) and the Senate Armed Services Committee.
 He backed foreign aid programs and supported a call for disarmament designed to demonstrate that Russia's peace proposals were not serious.

 Following Dwight Eisenhower's landslide victory in the 1952 election, Hunt announced that he felt obliged to support the administration's legislative proposals wherever possible.
 He cited complete agreement with plans for agricultural subsidies, the expansion of Social Security, the creation of a Fair Employment Practices Commission, and the abolition of segregation in the District of Columbia.